CSGuides/grad-job-guide/_applying/statements.md

 ## Teaching Statement

-Teaching statements are also typically 2-3 pages long, with three pages being more common if you are going for a teaching-focused role.
+Teaching statements are typically 2-3 pages long, with longer being more common if you are going for a teaching-focused role.

 They usually begin with an overview of your *teaching philosophy*,